AtSourav/Oxford-IIIT-Pet-Dataset-augmentation-and-classification/README.md

 # Oxford-IIIT-Pet-Dataset-augmentation-and-classification

-We take the Oxford-IIIT Pet Dataset, made available under a  [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/), create an enlarged dataset with data augmentation, and then train some CNNs on this dataset.
+We take the Oxford-IIIT Pet Dataset, made available under a  [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/), create an enlarged dataset with data augmentation, and then train some CNNs on this dataset using pytorch.

 (include the best results)